 No one was creeped out.
 No one was offended.
 Actually, he provided the perfect companion for weary attendees.
 People wanted to take pictures with him!

 Stanley is a French Bulldog.
 He wandered over from Lazer’s booth.
 His owner tried to take him away, but each time Stanley found his way to the sliders.
-It was a validating moment to know that playing to our personality and roots with a Texas BBQ themed booth was a great move.
+It was a validating moment to know that playing to our personality and roots with a Texas BBQ-themed booth was a great move.

 But this was the real moment that revealed how the industry was doing.
-When we lifted our eyes across the convention center, we noticed it wasn’t just our booth that was getting engagement.
+When we lifted our eyes across the convention center, we noticed it wasn’t just our booth getting engagement.
 Everyone was staying busy.

 The last day of the conference allowed us to confirm what we were seeing.
 Other exhibitors, competitors, and suppliers spoke about the show in a positive light.
-With over 6,640,000 people who make their living working live events, ExhibitorLIVE 2022 is a hopeful sign things are recovering.
+With over 6,640,000 people who make their living working live events, EXHIBITORLIVE 2022 is a hopeful sign things are recovering.

 The highlights of the show can be summarized in the following points.